Cozy Peach Kitchen

 Step by step instructions

-• Always stir tahini before measuring it out because the oils and solids separate as they sit (this is completely normal!).
-Stir until it's a uniform texture.
+• Stir tahini: Always stir tahini before measuring it out because the oils and solids separate as they sit.
+This is completely normal and is the same thing that happens with "natural" peanut butters.
+Stir until the tahini is a uniform texture, then measure it out.

-Yes, tahini sauce freezes well on its own (without the pasta).
-Store in a freezer safe container for up to 3 months.
+Freezing: Tahini sauce freezes well on its own (without the pasta).
+Store in a freezer-safe container for up to 3 months.
 Let thaw overnight in the fridge.
 It may separate in the fridge/freezer, so make sure to whisk it before serving.
 You may need to add vegetable broth to thin the sauce.

 Looking for similar recipes?